ibm-cloud-docs/solution-tutorials/vpc-transit2.md

    ```
    {: codeblock}

-4. Apply all of the layers in part one and described above.
+4. Apply all of the layers in part one and described above (even if continuing from part one use this command to re-apply the initial layers with the configuration change `all_firewall = true`).
    ```sh
    ./apply.sh : spokes_egress_tf
    ```